mvf/qolibri/README.txt

 qolibri - EPWING Dictionary/Book Viewer
 ---------------------------------------

-qolibri is a viewer application of EPWING Dictionary/Book
+qolibri is a viewer application of EPWING-Formatted Dictionary/Book.

-EPWING is a format of Dictionary that regulated by JIS(Japanese Industrlal Standard).
+EPWING is a format of Dictionary that regulated by JIS(Japanese Industrial Standard).

-This application written in C++ around the Qt4 toolkit and using the library of dictionary processing - eblib.
-These development environment allows to deploy application for several platforms which are available Qt toolkit, such as Linux, Windows, MacOS X
+This application written in C++ around the Qt4 toolkit and using the library of epwing dictionary processing - eblib.
+This development environment allows to deploy application for several platforms which are available Qt toolkit, such as Linux, Windows, MacOS X

 Home Page :  http://sourceforge.jp/projects/qolibri/
 License   : GNU Public License (GPL)